Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ![1_v4GuUlPEaVzo6gGZdJ4R6g (1) (Phone) (Custom)](https://user-images.githubusercontent.com/4605611/141653727-44bc2460-44eb-4179-ad39-00e55f7f0775.jpeg)

 - Inputs and Outputs are Garbled Values i.e. 128 bits token indistinguishable from random with a secret semantic value of 0 or 1 only known by the nodes
 - Each Boolean operator is implemented in the circuit by an encrypted truth table, decrypted by its respective Garbled Values inputs.

-In case you want more detailed on the topic:
+More detailed on the topic:
 [Foundation of Garbled Circuits,   Viet Tung Hoang, B.S.
 (National University of Singapore) 2007 ](https://www.cs.fsu.edu/~tvhoang/thesis.pdf)

 #### Garbled Circuit Factory **previous vork**
-The team has already develloped a strong authentication solution with circuits based on JustGarble implememtation https://cseweb.ucsd.edu/groups/justgarble/ that we customized with Free XOR and Half Gates and other specific improvement for our needs.
+The team has already develloped a strong authentication solution with circuits based on JustGarble implememtation https://cseweb.ucsd.edu/groups/justgarble/ that we customized with Free XOR and Half Gates and other specific improvement for our needs ( pre-computation of our Visual cryptographic Circuits).
-We achieved a production ready platform with significant performance for our specific need ( pre-computation of our Visual cryptographic Circuits)
+We achieved a production ready platform with significant performance on the logic circuit production and the whole pipeline with memory mangement avoiding serilization/desirializtaion of the different circuit format: HDL, non-garbled and garbled.

 ------------